dushyantkumark/hashnode_backup/clpsbi740000106jl0a9deiuf.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1701626742616/b437b825-510d-46b5-a720-8fcd0d1b780f.png align="center")

 If you want to check your state file use the below command.
+It pulls the state file from the s3 bucket.

 ```plaintext
 terraform state pull